All Collections

 The Default Value of Table Rows can be set in one of two ways.

-1. Use Same Value: This option allows you to set a single Default Value for all rows of your table (choose this option if the row default values are the same).
+1. Use Same Value to set a single Default Value for all rows of your table (choose this option if the row default values are the same).

-2. Use Individual Values: This option allows you to edit each individual row's Default Value (choose this option if the row default values are different)
+2. Use Individual Values to edit each individual row's Default Value (choose this option if the row default values are different)

 Did this answer your question?